Chairman of the Board of Directors and Chief Executive Officer, Prologis

 David P. O’Connor was named to the Prologis board of directors in January 2015.
 He is a private investor and managing partner of High Rise Capital Partners, LLC, and was the co-founder and senior managing partner of High Rise Capital Management LP, a New York-based real estate securities hedge fund manager that operated from 2001 to 2011.
 From 1994 to 2000, he was a principal, co-portfolio manager and investment committee member of European Investors, Inc., a real estate investment advisory firm.

 Mr. O’Connor serves on the Boston College board of trustees and on the investment committees of endowments for Boston College and Columbia University (Teachers College).
 He serves on the executive committee of the Zell/Lurie Real Estate Center at the Wharton School of the University of Pennsylvania and has been an adjunct instructor of real estate at New York University.
-He also serves on the boards of Paramount Group, Inc., a publicly traded real estate investment trust and office property management company; Songbird Estates PLC, the publicly traded majority owner of London’s Canary Wharf; and Regency Centers Corporation, a publicly traded real estate investment trust that specializes in neighborhood shopping centers.
+He also serves on the boards of Paramount Group, Inc., a publicly traded real estate investment trust and office property management company, and Regency Centers Corporation, a publicly traded real estate investment trust that specializes in neighborhood shopping centers.
+He is a former director of Songbird Estates PLC, the publicly traded majority owner of London’s Canary Wharf.

 Mr. O’Connor received a Master of Science in real estate from New York University and a Bachelor of Science from the Carroll School of Management at Boston College.